Click above for more detail

 Brecht on Brecht celebrates one of the 20th century’s greatest dramatists in a stunning revue of his life’s work.
 Featuring songs and scenes from Kurt Weill, Hanns Eisler, and Bertolt Brecht’s most famous collaborations, and first-hand accounts from Brecht himself, Brecht on Brecht explores the political and social issues he faced as an artist fleeing Nazism and his eventual exile in America.

 CHRISTINE HAMEL* has appeared at New Rep in Ideation, Brecht on Brecht, Broken Glass, On the Verge, Ragtime, and Sweeney Todd, directing God Box, and dialect/voice coaching many productions, including Golda’s Balcony, Tongue of a Bird, Camelot, The Elephant Man, Amadeus, Holiday Memories, and The Kite Runner.
 Recent area credits include The Women Who Mapped the Stars (workshop, Poets’ Theatre); Tongue Tied Tight, and Delivered (workshop, Huntington Theatre Company); A Disappearing Number (Underground Railway Theater); The Penelopiad (Boston University School of Theatre); Season’s Greetings and Our Town (Wellesley Repertory Theatre); and The Glass Menagerie (Boston Center for American Performance).
 Regionally, she performed the role of Emma Darwin in Trumpery (Olney Theatre Center).
 Ms. Hamel is an Assistant Professor of Voice/Speech and Acting at Boston University.
 She is a Designated Linklater Voice teacher, and holds a Teaching Certificate in the Michael Chekhov acting technique.
 She currently resides in Arlington.

-JAKE MURPHY* is currently in the cast of Ideation and has previously appeared at New Rep in Brecht on Brecht.
+JAKE MURPHY* has previously appeared at New Rep in Ideation, Brecht on Brecht.
 Boston credits include Mamihlapinatapai (Boston Playwrights’ Theatre) and The Human Comedy (Boston University).
 Off Broadway credits include Dead End (Axis Theatre Company); and a staged reading of The Crowded Hour (Manhattan Theater Club).
 Regional credits include Noises Off and Sherlock Holmes (Sacramento Theatre Company); Boner Problem and Missed Connections (Brunch Theatre); and Romeo and Juliet (Marin Shakespeare).
 Film credits include We Can Do It, Can Hitler Happen Here?, Prom King 2010, and Ghost Light.
 Television credits include A Crime to Remember and The Defectives.
 Jake received a BFA in Theatre Arts from Boston University.
 “Love to ma & B.” jake-murphy.com